Simple, Crafty, and Traditional Easter Activities for Little Kids

 Some people who are not a part of a church or religion celebrate Easter with just the coming of the spring season (easy and fun to teach kids.)
 If you are religious then it is all about Christ and his sacrifice of dying on the cross for us (death is a hard topic for adults, let alone children.)
 I grew up Catholic but am no longer practicing.
-The teachings and messages I learned in my time are still important to me and I want to share those with my kids.
+The teachings and messages I learned during my time are still important to me and I want to share those with my kids.
 The religious lessons are most organic and easy to share during holidays were memories we made strong by tradition!
 Read more about how important Tradition is here!

 Hand and Foot Print Keepsakes-